CogSP/uni-projects/matlab-for-robotics/Robotics2/README.md

 	- TP: two tasks, the first is the previous the second is velocity of the closest point $v_m$
 		- case B: using $v_m$ equals to a velocity along the direction of the gradient of the clearance
 - ex 2: 2R spatial
-	- non-diagonal inertia since is not on the axis of joint **TO CHECK IF IT'S TRUE**
+	- non-diagonal inertia since is not on the axis of joint
 	- derive dynamic model
 	- dynamic coefficient
 	- find $\tau_d$ plugging $q_d(t)$ in $Y(q, \dot{q}, \ddot{q}) = \tau$